ahmetozlu/vehicle_counting_tensorflow/README.md

 If you are still getting problem about installation after completed the installation of the packet that are given above, please check that [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) out to get detailed info about installation.

 ---

+**How to run the program?**

-- After completing these 4 installation steps that are given at above, you can test the project by this command:
+- After completing these 4 installation steps that are given at above, you can test the project by one of these commands:

       python3 vehicle_detection_main.py imshow
       python3 vehicle_detection_main.py imwrite

 *imshow*  : shows the processed frames as an video on screen.
 *imwrite* : saves the processed frames as an output video in the project root folder.

 ---

 ## Citation